lwyer-star/Process-Journal-Task-2/weeks/week7.md

    FitBark logs activity trends and Fi focuses on location recovery.
 My concept gives in-moment guidance during a run based on current heat, humidity and air quality, plus simple actions (good to run / shorten route / slow + water break).

 2. Human + dog combined risk
-   Allow dog factors (size, age, coat, breed sensitives) to adjust thresholds.
+   Allow dog factors (size, age, coat, breed sensitivities) to adjust thresholds.
 Guidance is framed for both runner and dog.

 3. No subscription; phone-only
    Use the phone’s geolocation and publicly available weather/AQI data.
 Keep the core experience free and lightweight.